 - arXiv (physics, math, computer science, quantitative biology, statistics) arXiv was the first preprint server and has over 1.5 million preprints.
 Started in 1991 and hosted by Cornell University.
 Pronounced "archive", and the inspiration for the naming of several subsequent servers.

 - bioRxiv (biological sciences).
-Began operations in 2013, operated by Cold Spring Harbor Laboratory (CSHL).
-The largest server in its field with over 50,000 preprints, bioRxiv links from preprint to published articles and integrates with selected journal submission systems.
+Began operations in 2013, operated by Cold Spring Harbor Laboratory (CSHL) with support from the Chan Zuckerberg Initiative.
+The largest server in its field, bioRxiv links from preprint to published articles and integrates with selected journal submission systems.

 - medRxiv (health sciences).
-Launched June 2019, founded by CSHL, Yale University and BMJ, and hosted by CSHL.
-Includes subject areas for Dentistry, Nursing, Pharmacology, and Physical Therapy.
+Launched June 2019, founded by Cold Spring Harbor Lab, Yale University and BMJ, and hosted by CSHL.
+Includes subject areas for Dentistry, Medicine, Nursing, Pharmacology, and Physical Therapy.

 - OSF Preprints (multiple disciplines).
-Open Science Framework offers 8000 unique preprints in ten broad disciplines Open source and produced by the non-profit Center for Open Science.
+Open source platform from the Center for Open Science for dozens of disciplinary preprint servers.
 Includes an integrated search interface across major preprint servers.

 - PeerJ PrePrints (medicine, biology, computer science).
-5000 preprints from the open access publisher PeerJ.
+Preprints from the open access publisher PeerJ.

 - Preprints.org (multiple disciplines).
-10,000 preprints in all STEM fields.
+Preprints in all STEM fields as well as social sciences, arts, and humanities.
 Produced by the open access publisher MDPI.

 - Research Square (multiple disciplines).
-Over 30,000 preprints through partner publishers such as Springer Nature and Cambridge University Press.
+Preprints made available through partner publishers such as Springer Nature and Cambridge University Press.

 - SSRN's Medical Research Network (MedRN).
-Accepted and working papers in numerous subject areas.
+Accepted and working papers in numerous medical subject areas.
 Includes submissions to The Lancet journals.
+Owned by Elsevier.

 Use the following resources to search preprints from multiple sources: